giovanni-cappelletto/boomerang-runners/readme.md

-# .tmp
+# .tmp / issues

-- How to update a card (Hint: Select the part of state that has changed)
+- Deleting events not working

 # V1 - To Do